bertiewooster/bertiewooster.github.io/_posts/2024-05-01-Tautomer-Sources-Comparison.md

     Source                    Mean
     GetV1TautomerEnumerator   -4.66
-    NIH                       212.00
+    cactus                    212.00
     CACTVS                    55.80
     Expt                      9.78

-These statistics are skewed by selection bias: I chose several Refs with hundreds of tautomers to gather manual data on from NIH and CACTVS, so the difference in the number of tautomers for those Refs can be quite large.
+These statistics are skewed by selection bias: I chose several Refs with hundreds of tautomers to gather manual data from cactus and CACTVS, so the difference in the number of tautomers for those Refs can be quite large.
 Whereas the experimental results are available for all Refs, and in many cases there are only a few tautomers for those Refs, so averaged over all Refs the mean difference in the number of tautomers for the experimental results is relatively small.

-Let's make a fairer comparison fpr the manual sources by narrowing the Refs to the narrowest set, namely for CACTVS--all the other sets (NIH, Expt, and RDKit GetV1TautomerEnumerator) are supersets of that narrow set, which contains five Refs.
+Let's make a fairer comparison for the manual sources by narrowing the Refs to the narrowest set, namely for CACTVS--all the other sets (cactus, Expt, and RDKit GetV1TautomerEnumerator) are supersets of that narrow set, which contains five Refs.

 ```python